melody605/readme-dateline/generatedREADME.md

 ## Installation

-npm i
+git clone the repo and run npm install

 ## Usage Information

-type node.js in terminal and complete the prompts and have your README file generated
+In the terminal run node.js and complete the prompts to have your README generator

 ##Video Demo